June 15, 2021 3 min read

-A wireless microphone system can provide content creators of all kinds with greater mobility and freedom in choosing locations.
+A wireless microphone system can provide content creators of all kinds, professors teaching in a lecture hall, and others with greater mobility and freedom in choosing locations to record and broadcast from.
 While setting up a wireless system might seem intimidating at first, learning about them and understanding how they work can make it easier.
 Once you get the hang of it, you open yourself to a new world of creative possibilities.

 If this is your first time trying out wireless microphone systems, this article may be helpful for you.
 We will break down some of the fundamental parts of wireless microphone systems and what you need to do to set them up.

 While wireless mic systems differ depending on the make and brand, most share some similar components.
 Every wireless mic system has a transmitter, a receiver, and a compartment for batteries.
 The transmitter is what converts audio from an input device to a radio frequency.
 This radio signal is then sent to the receiver, which is the box with antennas that is connected to a mixer.
 If you are new to wireless microphone systems, it’s best to start with something more basic, like the Movo WMIC 80 TR.

 CLICK HERE to buy the WMIC 80 TR on our store!

 CLICK HERE to buy the WMIC 80 TR on Amazon!

 Start setting up by installing the receiver and antenna.
 Make sure to place the receiver where you or the subject can see it, while keeping it at least 10 feet away from wireless consumer devices to reduce dropouts and other audio issues.
 When installing the antenna, direct it upwards or angle it in a “V” shape if you’re working with more than one antenna.
 Connect the output of your receiver to the appropriate channel on your mixing board before turning it on.